shootTheLuck/Context-Menu/README.md

 ## What is this?
-A ContextMenu class made using the Custom Elements API and vanilla javascript.
+A ContextMenu class made using vanilla Javascript and the Custom Elements API.

 [Live Demo Here](https://shootTheLuck.github.io/Context-Menu)